Elizabeth Woodville: Queen consort

 Elizabeth's status as a commoner before her sudden, secret marriage to Edward was primarily the reason for the backlash against her queenship.
 She was often seen as arrogant and disrespectful for actions that would be seen as normal by a lady of higher rank, such as her predecessor Margaret of Anjou.
-Such was Elizabeth's unpopularity that George of Clarence, brother of her husband, even accused her of witchcraft in order to murder his wife Isabel Neville.
-Most historians now believe that this accusation is false, and that Isabel died of either consumption or childbed fever.
+Such was Elizabeth's unpopularity that George, Duke of Clarence, rebellious brother of her husband, later even accused her of witchcraft in order to murder his wife Isabel Neville.
+Most historians now believe that Isabel died of either consumption or childbed fever.

-When an observer from Nuremberg, a Bohemian nobleman named Gabriel Tetzel, came to the English court in 1466 shortly after the birth of Elizabeth's daughter, he commented in detail of the luxury that Woodville dined in: “The Queen left her child-bed and went to church in stately order, accompanied by many priests bearing relics and by many scholars singing and carrying lights.
-There followed a great company of ladies and maidens from the country and from London, who had been summoned.
-Then came a great company of trumpeters, pipers and players of stringed instruments.
-The king’s choir followed, forty-two of them, who sang excellently.
-Then came twenty-four heralds and pursuivants, followed by sixty counts and knights.
-At last came the Queen escorted by two dukes.
-Above her was a canopy.
-Behind her were her mother and maidens and ladies to the number of sixty.
-Then the Queen heard the singing of an Office, and, having left the church, she returned to her palace in procession as before.
-Then all who had joined the procession remained to eat.
-They sat down, women and men, ecclesiastical and lay, each according to rank, and filled four great rooms.”

 When Elizabeth Woodville's relatives, especially her brother Anthony Woodville, 2nd Earl Rivers, began to challenge Warwick's pre-eminence in English political society, Warwick conspired with his son-in-law George, Duke of Clarence, the king's younger brother.
 One of his followers accused Elizabeth Woodville's mother, Jacquetta of Luxembourg, of practising witchcraft.
 She was acquitted the following year.

 Warwick and Clarence twice rose in revolt and then fled to France.
-Warwick formed an uneasy alliance with the Lancastrian Queen Margaret of Anjou and restored her husband Henry VI to the throne in 1470.
+Warwick formed an uneasy alliance with the Lancastrian Queen Margaret of Anjou, executed Elizabeth's father and brother after the Yorkist defeat at the Battle of Edgcote, and restored Margaret's husband Henry VI to the throne in 1470.
 But the following year, Edward IV returned from exile and defeated Warwick at the Battle of Barnet, and the Lancastrians at the Battle of Tewkesbury.
 Henry VI was killed soon afterwards.

 Following her husband's temporary fall from power, Elizabeth Woodville sought sanctuary in Westminster Abbey, where she gave birth to a son, Edward (later King Edward V of England).
 Her marriage to Edward IV produced a total of ten children, including another son, Richard, Duke of York, who would later join his brother as one of the Princes in the Tower.
 Five daughters also lived to adulthood.